gulam101/Login-Screen/README.md

 - Any IDE that can edit/create HTML (Recommended ATOM)

 ### Getting Started:
-This will just show the user how to donwload the tools needed to run this project.
+This section will just show the user how to donwload the tools needed to run this project.

 ### Instructions:
 - Step 1: Download Visual Studio (If you don't have already)